The Surfboard’s Bottom Contour

 Ideal Conditions: Better for fast waves on which you don’t need to generate speed by yourself.

-Convex bottom contours, like the “vee” or the “belly”, are designed to help rail to rail transition.
+Convex bottom contours, like the “vee” or the “belly,” are designed to help rail-to-rail transition.
 They act as a pivot point in the middle, providing extra responsiveness to initiate turns.
-This shape will slow you down, as the water flow is directed outside the rails.
+This shape will slow you down as the water flow is directed outside the rails.

 - Smoother ride, easy to control and to go from rail to rail.